Life can be studied as a hierarchical

 only individuals from a specific species such as a plant,

-an animal, a bacterial colony |
+an animal, or microbes |

 Organism